Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Criterion for heaviness of Lagrangian submanifolds

 which we denote by the same symbol.
-It is compatible with $(3)$. \item $ev_0^{\partial}$ is weakly submersive. \item The Kuranishi structure is compatible with forgetful map of the boundary marked points. \item The Kuranishi structure is invariant under the permutation of the interior marked points. \item The Kuranishi structure is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{lem} The proof of Lemma \ref{SFBULKkura18} is the same as that of Propositions \ref{connkura}.
-It suffices to observe that (\ref{bdryFFhamLkinmodu22a}) appears at the limit $S \to \infty$. \begin{lem} There exists a system of continuous families of multisections on our moduli spaces ${\mathcal M}_{k+1;\ell}(para;F,J;*,L;\beta)$ with the following properties. \begin{enumerate} \item It is transversal to $0$. \item It is compatible with the description of the boundary in Proposition $\ref{SFBULKkura18}$ $(3)$. \item The restriction of $\text{\rm ev}_0^{\partial}$ to the zero set of this family of multisections is a submersion. \item It is compatible with forgetful map of the boundary marked points. \item It is invariant under the permutation of the interior marked points. \item It is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{lem} The proof is the same as that of Lemma \ref{existmultiFF} and is omitted.
-We now define
+It is compatible with $(3)$. \item $ev_0^{\partial}$ is weakly submersive. \item The Kuranishi structure is compatible with forgetful map of the boundary marked points. \item The Kuranishi structure is invariant under the permutation of the interior marked points. \item The Kuranishi structure is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{lem}

+The proof of Lemma \ref{SFBULKkura18} is the same as that of Propositions \ref{connkura}, which is detailed in \cite{fooo:techI} Parts 4 and 5.
+It suffices to observe that (\ref{bdryFFhamLkinmodu22a}) appears at the limit $S \to \infty$. \begin{lem} There exists a system of CF-perturbations on our moduli spaces ${\mathcal M}_{k+1;\ell}(para;H,J;*,L;\beta)$ with the following properties: \begin{enumerate} \item It is transversal to $0$. \item It is compatible with the description of the boundary in Proposition $\ref{SFBULKkura18}$ $(3)$. \item The map $\text{\rm ev}_0^{\partial}$ is strongly submersive with respect to our CF-perturbation in the sense of \cite[Definition 7.48]{fooo:tech2}. \item It is compatible with forgetful map of the boundary marked points. \item It is invariant under the permutation of the interior marked points. \item It is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{lem} The proof is the same as that of Lemma \ref{existmultiFF} (and \cite[Corollary 5.2]{fukaya:cyc}, \cite[Theorem 7.49]{fooo:tech2}) and is omitted.
+We now define {$\frak q^{H,S\ge 0}_{\ell,k;\beta}$}

 by sending $(g_1,\dots,g_{\ell};h;h_1,\dots,h_k)$ to

 Here